West Papua (province): Modern era

 The Papua conflict is an ongoing conflict in Western New Guinea between Indonesia and the Free Papua Movement (Indonesian: Organisasi Papua Merdeka, OPM).
-Subsequent to the withdrawal of the Dutch administration from the Netherlands New Guinea in 1962 and implementation of Indonesian administration in 1963, the Free Papua Movement has conducted a low-intensity guerrilla war against Indonesia through the targeting of its military, police, and civilian populations.
+Subsequent to the withdrawal of the Dutch administration from the Netherlands New Guinea in 1962 and implementation of Indonesian administration in 1963, the Free Papua Movement has conducted a low-intensity guerrilla war against Indonesia, through the targeting of its military, police, and civilian populations.

 The province of West Papua was established out of the western portion of the province of Papua in February 2003, initially under the name of West Irian Jaya (Irian Jaya Barat).
 In November 2004, an Indonesian court agreed that the split violated Papua's autonomy laws.
 However, the court ruled that because the new province had already been established, it should remain separate from Papua.
 The ruling also prohibited the creation of another proposed province, Central Irian Jaya, as that division had not yet been formalised.
 The split is in line with the general trend of provincial splits that is occurring in all parts of Indonesia in the post-Suharto era.

 The name of the province was changed to Papua Barat in 2007.
 The new name applies from that date, but a plenary session of the provincial legislative council is required to legalise the change of name, and the government needed to issue an implementing regulation.
 Since April 18, 2007 the government has issued the implementing regulation.

-In November 2022, Sorong City and West Papua's westernmost regencies form the province of Southwest Papua despite their location on the northwestern part of the island.
+In November 2022, Sorong City and West Papua's westernmost regencies were separated off and formed into the new province of Southwest Papua, so named despite their location on the northwestern part of the island.

 Geography

-This provincial area (prior to its splitting into two separate provinces in late 2022) included the Bird's Head Peninsula and Bomberai Peninsula, along with nearby islands of which the largest are the Raja Ampat Islands.
-In the north, the province was bordered by the Pacific Ocean, the west by North Maluku province and Maluku province, the eastern part by Cenderawasih Bay, the south by the Ceram Sea and the southeast by Central Papua Province.
-The boundary of West Papua was almost the same as the Afdeling boundary ("part") West Nieuw-Guinea ("West New Guinea") in the Dutch East Indies.
-The province is divided into several regencies and the provincial-level city of Sorong.
+The provincial area now includes the eastern part of the Doberai Peninsula (Bird's Head Peninsula) and the whole of the Bomberai Peninsula to the south.
+In the north, the province is bordered by the Pacific Ocean, in the west by Southwest Papua, North Maluku province and Maluku province, in the east by Cenderawasih Bay, in the south by the Ceram Sea and in the southeast by Central Papua Province.
+The southeastern boundary of West Papua is almost the same as the Afdeling boundary ("part") West Nieuw-Guinea ("West New Guinea") in the Dutch East Indies.
+Since the creation of the new Southwest Papua Province, the residual West Papua Province consists of only seven regencies.